Adjoint L-Infinity Actions and Conserved Charges in GR: Introduction

-While the expression for the conserved current/charge is well known, our method, which utilizes equivariant action functionals derived from $L_\infty$-actions have not been applied in this area before.
-As an explicit demonstration we compute the black hole entropy for Schwarzchild spacetime.
+While the expression for the conserved current/charge is well known, our method, which utilizes equivariant action functionals derived from $L_\infty$-actions, has not been applied in this area before.
+As an explicit demonstration we compute the black hole entropy for Schwarzschild and Kerr spacetimes.
 A different approach that utilizes $L_\infty$-algebras in a different way to compute charges in gravity, using them to define homotopy moment maps, is in the work of Blohmann \cite{Bloh}.